 However, Destanne’s love of a challenge and the journey led her to leave the Rocky Mountains in 2003 to pursue post-graduate research at the University of Tasmania in Australia.
 One of the four strengths of the University is Wilderness and Natural Environment Studies, where a strong link and concentration exists in the University of Tasmania School of Art.
 Painted Pools: A Lens into Subjectivity is the title of her research MFA thesis that is an investigation into water as a metaphor for life.

 While her sojourn overseas to pursue post-graduate studies was invaluable, it was the call of ‘home’ that brought Destanne back to live in the Okanagan in 2006.
-Now she lives on Silver Star Mountain and paints in her studio at the Caetani Cultural Centre in Vernon.
+Now she lives on Silver Star Mountain and paints in her studio in Vernon.
 When she's not making paintings she can be found still playing in the mountains or water - snowboarding, hiking, running, swimming, yoga on the beach - the list goes on...

 Landscape and place, metaphor and symbol, embodiment and Romanticism are her research interests.
 An overarching theme in her landscape painting is the mirroring of ‘inscape and landscape’.